 Reapply sunscreen every two hours, or more frequently if you’re sweating or swimming.
 You should also wear a hat and sunglasses to protect your face and eyes.

-Don’t: Swim in Unsafe Areas On Your Florida Vacation
+Don’t: Swim in Unsafe Areas While on Your Florida Vacation

 Florida’s beaches are some of the most beautiful in the world, but it’s important to be aware of the dangers associated with swimming in the ocean.
 Always swim in designated swimming areas, and obey any warnings or flags posted by lifeguards.